She's Out of My Life: Production

-Jones had originally intended to save the song for Frank Sinatra.
+Producer Quincy Jones originally intended to save the song for Frank Sinatra.
 However, he wanted Jackson to record material with more mature themes and "feel the full range of his voice," so he decided to bring the song to Jackson's attention.

-A poignant moment in the song occurs near the end when Jackson begins to break down in tears as he sings the word "life".
-Although he had attempted to record the song's last few moments with emotional restraint, after numerous tries he continued to end the rendition the same - by breaking down in tears.
-Producer Quincy Jones subsequently let Jackson's tearful recording stand:
+A poignant moment in the song occurs near the end when Jackson begins to break down in tears as he sings the final line.
+Although he had attempted to record the song's last few moments with emotional restraint, after numerous tries he continued to end the rendition the same—by breaking down in tears.
+Jones subsequently let Jackson's tearful recording stand:

-She's Out of My Life, I'd been carrying around for about three years—you can feel the pain in it, you know.
-And I held on to it and finally something said 'this is the right moment to give it to Michael'.

-And when we recorded it with Michael, I know it was an experience he'd never even thought about to sing in a song, 'cause it's a very mature emotion.
-And he cried at the end of every take, you know.
-We recorded about—I don't know—8-11 takes, and every one at the end, he just cried, and I said 'hey - that's supposed to be, leave it on there.'

-—Quincy Jones, Off the Wall 2001 Special Edition, Quincy Jones Interview 3
+Jackson apologized to Jones and Bruce Swedien following the emotional recording, but they said that there was "no need to".

 In Jackson's autobiography, Moonwalk, he wrote that the song is about knowing that barriers separating him from others are seemingly easy to overcome, yet they cause him to miss out on what he really desires.
 He said that he cried from the sudden effect of the words because "I had been letting so much build up inside me."
 Particularly it reminded him of his feeling of being "so rich in some experiences while being poor in moments of true joy."
 He worried about this feeling showing up on the song, but also felt "if it touched people's heartstrings, knowing that would make me feel less lonely."
-He described making Off the Wall as "one of the most difficult periods of my life...I had very few close friends at the time and felt very isolated."
+He described making Off the Wall as "one of the most difficult periods of my life...
+I had very few close friends at the time and felt very isolated."
 He would walk through his neighborhood, hoping to meet people who didn't know who he was, so he could meet "somebody who would be my friend because they liked me and needed a friend too, not because I was who I am."